 Putting Things in Perspective: the Short Version of Vietnam’s History

-What you need to know begins with the history as it shapes what is today modern Vietnam.
-The country has a long and complex history and I am going to give you the seriously short version!
+What you need to know about Vietnam begins with the history as it shapes what is today modern Vietnam.
+The country has a long and complex history and I am giving you the seriously short version!
 With evidence of humans inhabiting this area for over 25,000 years, we are going to skip to the 10th century AD to begin our lesson.
 (Saving you thousands of years already!)

 Vietnam was ruled for centuries by the Chinese, but in the early 10th century Vietnam began a period of self rule when many powerful dynasties ruled Vietnam.
 Over the centuries, it seems as though Vietnam was invaded by everyone- including the Mongols, the Cham empire, the Khmer empire, and the Chinese.
 The Vietnamese also invaded some of these empires.
 Vietnam’s history and geographical expansion is long and conquests and wars with surrounding rulers are common.
 In more recent times wars have included the Japanese, Cambodians, French, American, and Laos.